Kendriya Vidyalaya Pangode: Student Council

 The Student Council is a body of student representatives consisting of Discipline captains, CCA captain, Swachhatha captains and Sports captain, led by the School Pupil Leaders assisted by Deputy School Pupil Leaders.
 Besides these representatives there are also house representatives consisting of the house captains and vice house captains for both boys and girls.
 They are in charge of controlling and conducting programs, school discipline, sports activities, and cultural programs and activities of the students.

 House system

-All the students from class I and some of the staff are divided among houses: Ganga, Yamuna, Krishna and Cauveri.
+All the students from class I and some of the staff are divided among houses: Ramanujan, Shivaji, Ashoka and Tagore.
 Each house is headed by a boy and a girl, and a staff member acts as the house master.
 Points are awarded to the students for co-curricular activities (CCA) through inter-house competitions in sports, dramatics, debates, quiz, art and music.
 At the end of the year, the house gaining the highest points is awarded the house trophy and the runner up is also rewarded.